The ten habits for highly successful compliant database DevOps

 This is key for DBAs and businesses and ultimately Developers.
-Fines are larger than ever for companies with the introduction of the GDPR, CCPA, SHIELD and other regulations.
-A data breach can risk your company’s reputation and may lead to outrage from your users, which means they’ll go somewhere else.
-This could put the business at risk, which ultimately jeopardizes the jobs of DBAs and Developers.
+Beyond regulations like the CCPA, HIPAA, and the GDPR, a data breach can risk your company’s reputation and may lead to outrage from your users, which means they’ll go somewhere else.
+For example, McKinsey’s 2022 Global Digital Sentiment Survey shows that consumer trust in digital channels has declined by six percentage points since 2021, and concerns about how data is handled, along with cyberattacks, top the list of trust issues.
+This could put any business at risk, which ultimately jeopardizes the jobs of DBAs and Developers.

 Access to realistic Production data during development and testing, however, is always the preferred route and helps find issues or performance problems sooner, a concept known as shifting left.
 Teams need to have this capability while still protecting the sensitive data in Production by, for example, using masking and pseudonymization techniques.

 Backups, high availability, and good disaster recovery processes are also important to protect your data.

 Agree on naming conventions, documentation levels (I like to describe my tables and columns in extended properties), code styles (SELECT vs select), and tools (using Git across all projects, for example).
 This will help people moving between teams and provide consistency.
 Instead of just agreeing on them, try to put things in place to encourage following them, or use a tool that can apply proper styles to make it easier.

 Version controlling your database code is important because it gives a history of changes being made to the database, which provides security and a starting point for rolling back any breaking changes.
 Working in a dedicated database sandbox also allows teams to make changes quickly without affecting others.
 Version control is the best way to share database changes between developers and it’s also the starting point for any kind of Continuous Integration, Continuous Delivery, and/or Continuous Deployment processes.